anthu/google-hashcode-2018/README.md

 | e_high_bonus     | 21,463,975     | 21,465,945     |
 | **Total**        | **45,188,812** | **45,820,365** |

-**Rank**:
+**Ranks**:
 - 681 global
 - 56 Germany
 - 2 Hub

 ## The Ideas
-After creating the basic project structure, a FileReader and after a basic algorithm discussion we split into two teams and followed three approaches:
+After creating the basic project structure, a FileReader and a basic algorithm discussion we split into two teams and followed three approaches:

 ### One
 - A weighted look-ahead algorithm on a departure-sorted ride set